samrum/OnStarJS/README.md

 ## Responses

-For commands that return data like diagnostics or location, the data returned by the API is accessible via `result.response.data.commandResponse.body`
+For commands that return data like diagnostics or location, the data returned by the API is accessible via `result.response.data`

 # Commands